 Binance is one of the largest and most well-known cryptocurrency exchanges in the world.
-The benefits of purchasing Cardano (ADA) here are both lower fees than competing exchanges, and increased liquidity enabling you to buy and sell quickly to take advantage of market moving news.
+The benefits of purchasing Cardano (ADA) at Binance is lower fees than competing exchanges, and increased liquidity which will enable you to buy and sell quickly to take advantage of market moving news.